Last Updated on 2022-11-08 by Joop Beris

 For some reason, I have never understood how to properly make friends with other people.
 I admit that I have difficulty interpreting the signs if people are open to friendship.
 How do you tell?
 Someone at work might be fun and interesting to be friends with but how do you get the ball rolling?
 How do you move from being just colleagues who talk or make a joke in the office to being friends?
 Is it even wise to try this at work?
 The friends that I had in my childhood or as a teenager and young adult, have long since fallen away.
 Those friendships sort of formed spontaneously, I think.

 Of course I’ve made a couple of attempts but they haven’t really worked out, though I don’t understand why.
 Did I move too fast or was I clingy?
 Were they simply not interested in a new friend?
 Or in me?
-Is autism getting in the way or is it just me or them?
+Is autism getting in the way or is it just me?
+Or them?
 I don’t want to attribute things to my diagnosis too easily but it seems that in this case, I can.
 People with Asperger syndrome often have difficulty finding friends.
 They wish to be social but don’t know how to do it properly.
 I guess that goes for me too.
 I don’t need a ton of friends but two or three isn’t too much to ask, is it?
+I guess friendship just isn’t for me.

 Tips and comments welcome, whether you’re on the spectrum or not!